evgslesar/evgslesar.github.io/_posts/2022-12-27-good-coding-with-python.markdown

 {% endhighlight %}

 The function is totally "linear", and at a moment of data parsing, we do not have to keep the information in our heads and know for sure: *everything is fine*, the data is in place, there were no errors.

 The principle works similarly for loops, but instead of return there will be break or continue.

 ## Assignment in one line
-Let's talk about the assignment values to variables.
+Let's talk about the assignment of values to variables.
 Quite often I see the following:

 {% highlight python %}
 if a: